 Caldera first proposed the settlement for this class action lawsuit in 2016, but approval has been significantly delayed by 36 plaintiffs who wished to know how much the company would be worth if it were liquidated before agreeing to a deal.

 Despite the efforts of these 36 plaintiffs, Judge Stephen V. Wilson approved the $12.3 million Caldera TVM settlement.
 Of these funds, $670K covered the cost of legal and attorneys’ fees, and the remaining $11.6 million were distributed to the class members.
 Class members are not able to opt-out of this settlement and pursue future claims against Caldera and Federal Insurance, and each class member received roughly $3K for suffering and damages.

 Sofradim Production is a French biotechnology company affiliated with Covidien medical device maker.
-The following is a partial list of surgical mesh devices manufactured by Sofradim:
+Some of the surgical mesh devices made by Sofradim:

 In 2017, Judge Joseph Goodwin settled hundreds of transvaginal mesh suits naming Sofradim Production.

 In 2013, there were at least 22 Neomedic bladder sling lawsuits pending in eight different U.S. District Courts on behalf of at least 43 different women.

 All of the injury lawsuits were brought on behalf of women who had experienced vaginal mesh or bladder sling complications after the mesh eroded through the vagina, punctured or damaged other organs, causing infections or other painful health problems.

 In 2014, a panel of federal judges decided to establish a seventh Multidistrict Litigation (MDL) in the vaginal mesh litigation, centralizing all lawsuits involving pelvic repair products manufactured by Neomedic before the same judge.
 In 2015, Neomedic paid $2.19 million to settle an undisclosed number of mesh lawsuits.